The Work Room

 Each student will leave this course with a complete book proposal, ready to take the next step on the path to publication.

-One full and one partial scholarship available.
-To apply, please fill out this form by Friday, January 27.
+This workshop has 1 full and 1 partial scholarship available.
+To apply, please fill out this form by Tuesday, June 24.

 Workshop Highlights: